GuilhermeFelix/WEBAPI_ProjetoASASAAS/README.md

 $ DOCKER LOGIN

-Run the creation of Odoo instances as AS A SAAS with the command:
+Run the creation of OpenErp instances as AS A SAAS with the command:

 $ DOCKER-COMPOSE use